 If your stress levels stay high for long periods of time it can cause a variety of symptoms that drastically affect your overall well-being.

-Personal Stories of how Stress can Affect Skin and Hair
+How Stress can Affect Skin and Hair

 Kiri Yanchenko, founder of AMPERNA®, experienced a high level of stress some years ago.